PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the differential index/state.
 The complete SE module now has no whole-graph map builders or direct operator-list deletion.

+The adjacent rank-four elementwise gate family is mechanically owned by `passes/elementwise_gate_layout.py`.
+It contains SUM/Logistic/Sub/Mul/Add, weighted-Add Swish, nested weighted-Add Swish, and Logistic/Mul/Add propagation rules.
+Their complete 342-, 321-, 298-, and 346-line implementations are AST-identical to checkpoint `1623762`; all five production positions per rule remain unchanged pending indexed migration.
+Scalar-like tensor recognition is now a shared `core/model_ir_utils.py` utility, with the lowerer preserving its compatibility import.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer